 Step 5: Submit your SIB Application to LISO.
 This can be done by either:

-- Mailing the SIB Application and supporting documents to:
+- If you applied in writing, mail the SIB Application and supporting documents to:

 - Learner Income Support Office

 Box 17000, Station Main

 Edmonton, AB T5J 4R4; or